jnthnhrrr/python-hemline/README.md

 a custom colorization function and inject it as class variable `colorize`.
 This function must accept a string and a color parameter, and return the colorized string.

+### Wrapping Text Inside The Frame

+Text inside the frame is wrapped by keeping paragraphs intact (a paragraph being defined as an occurrence of two line breaks in a row), but condensing line breaks.

+If you want to apply a different way of wrapping the text, you can define a custom wrapping function and inject it into the constructor of `Frame` by passing it `wrap` parameter.
+The wrapping function must have the function signature `Callable[[str, int], str]`, with the first parameter being the input string, and the second parameter being the target width.